feranick/MultiFit/README.md

 Fitting parameters are initialized within the "input_parameters.csv" Excel file.

-7. For Headless workstations:
-    uncomment the two lines in multifit.py:
-        import matplotlib
-        matplotlib.use('Agg')

-8. Unattended runtime (runs in the background in a headless workstation)
+7. Unattended runtime (runs in the background in a headless workstation)

     multifit.py -m filename.txt 0 &>> log.txt &